YigitElma/YigitElma.github.io/_publication-prep/boun-plasma.md

 ---
-title: "Numerical Simulation of Particle Trajectories in Ion Thruster Grid Region Plasma using a PIC-DSMC Code"
+title: "Numerical Simulation of Particle Trajectories in Ion Thruster Grid Region using a PIC-DSMC Code"
 collection: publication-prep
 permalink: /publication/paper-2
 status: 'In Preparation'